arXiv/arxiv-docs/README.md

 ## How to do a Quick Edit on github

-To do a quick edit, use this is a 4 step process:
+To make a quick edit, use this is a 3 step process:

-1st: Make your edit and commit to a new branch.
+1. Make your edit and commit to a new branch.

-2nd: Make a PR from your branch to develop, get that reviewed.
+2. Make a PR from your branch to develop, get that reviewed.

-3rd: Merge the PR to develop.
+3. Merge the PR to develop.

-### 1st: Make your edit on github
+### 1. Make your edit on github
 - To edit a page first go to the info.arxiv.org page you want to edit.
 Ex https://info.arxiv.org/help/gzip.html

 - Click on the pencil icon to edit the page.
 That will take you to the corresponding page in github.